rse/vingester/README.md

 In the screenshot above you can see **Vingester** in action.
-It is running two browser instances: one in "frameless" (desktop window) mode and one in "headless (NDI stream) mode.
-In each of them a receiver instance of OBS.Ninja is running.
-The "frameless" window usually is captured by OBS Studio through a "Display Capture" or "Window Capture" source while the "headless" NDI stream usually is directly consumed by OBS Studio through a ["NDI Source"](https://github.com/Palakis/obs-ndi).
+It is running two browser instances: one in "frameless" (desktop window) mode and one in "headless" (NDI stream) mode.
+In each of them a receiver instance of OBS.Ninja is running (for demonstration purposes, it is just the same OBS.Ninja session).
+The "frameless" window usually is captured by OBS Studio through a "Screen Capture" or "Window Capture" source while the "headless" NDI stream usually is directly consumed by OBS Studio through a ["NDI Source"](https://github.com/Palakis/obs-ndi).